Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/README.md

 All geographic phone plans within the same country are grouped into a phone plan group with a Geographic phone number type.
 All Toll-Free phone plans within the same country are grouped into a phone plan group.

-### Searching and acquiring numbers
+### Reserving and acquiring numbers

-Phone numbers search can be performed through the search creation API by providing a phone plan id, an area code and quantity of phone numbers.
+Phone numbers reservation can be performed through the reservation creation API by providing a phone plan id, an area code and quantity of phone numbers.
 The provided quantity of phone numbers will be reserved for ten minutes.
-This search of phone numbers can either be cancelled or purchased.
-If the search is cancelled, then the phone numbers will become available to others.
-If the search is purchased, then the phone numbers are acquired for the Azure resources.
+This reservation of phone numbers can either be cancelled or purchased.
+If the reservation is cancelled, then the phone numbers will become available to others.
+If the reservation is purchased, then the phone numbers are acquired for the Azure resources.

 ### Configuring / Assigning numbers